 No matter our age, sexuality is a vital part of our identity and our overall health.
 It’s important to know the facts about, not the myths and societal misperceptions.

-In the past, Molly Kavanaugh frequently wrote about Kendal at Oberlin for the Cleveland Plain Dealer, where she was a reporter for 16 years.
-Now we are happy to have her writing for the Kendal at Oberlin Community.
+Molly Kavanaugh previously wrote for the Cleveland Plain Dealer, where she was a reporter for 16 years.
+We are happy to have her now writing for the Kendal at Oberlin community.